TritiumStudios/blueLRS-Configurator/README.md

 #### macOS

-Changes to the security model used in the latest versions of MacOS X 10.14 (Mojave) and 10.15 (Catalina) mean that the operating system will show an error message ('"ExpressLRS Configurator.app" cannot be opened because the developer cannot be verified') when trying to install the application.
+Changes to the security model used in the latest versions of MacOS X 10.14 (Mojave) and 10.15 (Catalina) mean that the operating system will show an error message ('"blueLRS Configurator.app" cannot be opened because the developer cannot be verified') when trying to install the application.

-To work around this, click `ExpressLRS Configurator.app` while pressing `control` key, and click `Open`.
+To work around this, click `blueLRS Configurator.app` while pressing `control` key, and click `Open`.
 In the popup, you'll be able to forcefully open the application. (you may need to try this twice.)

 Alternatively, run the following command in a terminal after installing:

 ```
-sudo xattr -rd com.apple.quarantine /Applications/ExpressLRS\ Configurator.app
+sudo xattr -rd com.apple.quarantine /Applications/blueLRS\ Configurator.app
 ```

 #### Linux